Atsutakemura/SimpleWars/README.md

 # SimpleWars - BabylonJS RTS Game

-A simple game project, uses BabylonJS to run on WebGL.
+A simple game project, that uses BabylonJS to run on WebGL.

 ## Idea